 - Post exposure prophylaxis is an antiretroviral drug treatment that is thought to decrease the chances of HIV infection after exposure to HIV.
-This treatment could potentially benefit women who have been raped, if started within 72 hours of exposure.
+This treatment could potentially benefit women who have been exposed to an HIV-infected partner, or sexually assaulted, if started within 72 hours of exposure.
 In many countries with high levels of sexual violence against women and high HIV prevalence, this treatment is not always freely available to women.

-- Research is being carried out into the development of a microbicide - a gel or cream that could be applied to the vagina without a partner knowing and which would prevent HIV infection.
-Trials have been taking place for a number of years, but none have been successful and a microbicide for HIV prevention does not yet exist.
+- There is ongoing research about microbicides - a gel or cream that could be applied to the vagina without a partner knowing and which would prevent HIV infection.
+Despite many promising trials into microbicide development, a safe and reliable design does not yet exist.

 Promoting and protecting women’s human rights

 In many parts of the world there exist major inequalities between women and men in all aspects of living – from employment opportunities and availability of education, to power inequalities within relationships.
 These gender roles can confine women to positions where they lack the power to protect themselves from HIV infection.
-As most of the inequalities that women face are denying them their basic human rights, it is thought that promoting these rights will enhance their status within society and help protect them against the risk of HIV infection.45
+It is thought that promoting womens' basic human rights will enhance their status within society and help protect them against the risk of HIV infection.
+16

 Transforming gender roles

 Both men and women are affected by gender roles that define what it means to be a man or a woman.
 These gender-based expectations can increase vulnerability to HIV infection.
-For example, in many societies women are expected to be innocent and submissive when it comes to sex, preventing them from accessing sexual health information and services.46 For many men, masculinity is linked with taking risks and being tough, which can increase vulnerability to HIV infection and discourage men from seeking testing and treatment.47
+For example, in many societies women are expected to be innocent and submissive when it comes to sex, preventing them from accessing sexual health information and services.
+21 For many men, masculinity is linked with taking risks and being tough, which can increase vulnerability to HIV infection and discourage men from seeking HIV testing and treatment.
+22

 Recognising and challenging harmful gender roles is crucial to preventing the spread of HIV.
 Programmes that focus on men are equally important in protecting women from HIV, as they can transform men’s attitudes and behaviour towards their partners, families and women in general.